MercyKai/newproject/README.md

 ## 📃 Dataset
 The model was trained using the FER-2013 dataset, which has 48x48 pixel grayscale images with labeled facial expressions.

-## 🛠️ Features
+## ✨ Features

-- 🎥 **Real-time emotion recognition**: Uses a webcam to detect faces and show emotions like 😄 Happy, 😢 Sad, 😐 Neutral, 😠 Angry, 😲 Surprise.
+- 🎥 **Real-time emotion recognition**: Uses a webcam to detect faces and show emotions like 😄 Happy, 😐 Neutral, 😠 Angry, 😲 Surprise.
 - 🖼️ **Image Prediction**: Predicts emotions on uploaded images.
 - 🌐 **Web App**: A simple Flask app to use the system through a web browser.